Risky blows: to intervene or not?

 AOb-lawyer Marcel Crum: “Never jump in on a whim, preferably bring in a colleague.
 Just like a fight in the pub, you can get a blow that isn't meant for you at all."

-Anonymous AVO teacher: “Make no mistake, a boy of fifteen or sixteen is extremely strong when he is angry.
-Never look for that escalation.”
+"Make no mistake, a boy of fifteen or sixteen is extremely strong when he is angry," says an anonymous avo teacher.
+Never look up that escalation.

 Carolina Landstra of Ratio Injury Damage: “Keep the case clear, report injury to the employer as soon as possible.”